The West Country Escape story.

 We were just walking through the fields near to where we live in Chew Vally, and stumbled across this place.
 We were immediately captivated by the sense of history and the potential of its space, and were thrilled to get it at sealed bids.
 Renovations and interiors are my business, but this was my biggest challenge yet.

-West Country Escape - exterior
+Mendips Escape - exterior

 Did you have a very deliberate vision from the start?